JHNUL/TiraLabra2023/docs/testing.md

 ## Tests

+Tested modules are domain, services and utils.
+Entrypoint and JavaFX launcher (org.juhanir) and the UI module (org.juhanir.view) are not unit-tested.
+UI layer is tested with a smoke system test as explained below.

 ### Unit tests

 The project is unit tested with JUnit.
 Tests are run automatically in CI environment when opening/updating a pull request.
 A failed unit test run will prevent merging the pull request.
 Previous unit test runs can be viewed from https://github.com/JHNUL/TiraLabra2023/actions/workflows/run_unit_tests.yaml.